DE

 Table of Contents

-This article provides you with an overview of what this "crawling" actually is and what the difference is compared to indexing on Google.
-Additionally, you will get to know a small selection of web crawlers and receive a brief insight into their main focuses.
+This article provides an overview of what this "crawling" actually is and what the difference is between crawling and indexing on Google.
+Additionally, you'll get to know a selection of web crawlers and gain a brief insight into their focuses.

-You will also learn about the work and control of the Google Crawler in this article, as crawling can be managed with a few simple tricks.
+You will also learn about the work and management of the Google crawler in this article, as crawling can be controlled with a few simple tricks.

 The term "crawling" is a fundamental technical term in search engine optimization.